willdahlgreen/nicar2022_qgis2/README.md

 So in order to select just the power plants in the Fulton, Gwinnett and Cobb counties we have to first select them in our `georgia_county_population_shapefile.shp` layer.

 Now there are a number of different ways to select features from a layer in QGIS.
-You can select them manually, or by drawing a shape around them from the select features tool in the QGIS toolbar if you want to select them by eye for example.
+You can select them manually, or by drawing a shape around them from the `select features` tool in the QGIS toolbar if you want to select them by eye for example (as seen below).

 ![Selecting features](screenshots/new_nicar_screenshots/qgis_2_screenshot_19.png)